Important: Please see Parents / Letters home for latest Coronavirus (COVID-19) information.

 - Tell the provider of the service you have been bullied eg. your mobile phoneoperator or social network provider.
 Check their websites to see where to report.

-- Tell your school – Mrs S Rempel, Associate Principal with responsibility for safeguarding and child protection or Mrs J Mills, Pupil & Family Support Worker, with responsibility for behaviour, safety and anti-bullying.
+- Tell your school – Mrs A Dolan, Associate Principal with responsibility for E safety, Mrs M Lawson Principal with responsibility for safeguarding and child protection or Mrs L Pollock, Inclusion Lead.